nodeca/js-yaml/README.md

 ### safeLoadAll (string [, iterator] [, options ])

 Same as `safeLoad()`, but understands multi-document sources.
-Applies `iterator` to each document if specified, or returns aray of documents.
+Applies `iterator` to each document if specified, or returns array of documents.

 ``` javascript
 var yaml = require('js-yaml');